nicklafferty/craftycody/content/crochet/pattern-review-the-lovey-dovey-sweater.md

 After Instagram suggested her page, I fell in love with the "Lovey Dovey" sweater.
 It's a crop top that would work well with my high-waisted jeans and skirts and has a fun, boho vibe.
 I appreciated that it didn't call for bulky yarn and instead uses lighter-weight cotton yarn- definitely what I prefer to make clothing items out of these days.
 It's also cheaper than bulky yarn, so big plus there.

 The pattern itself is fairly easy to follow.
 It suggests you be an intermediate crocheter and I agree.
-There were a couple of places I had to re-read to make sure I understood, but all-in-all I don't think I deviated far from the pattern besides the modification I made for length and sizing.
+There were a couple of places I had to re-read to make sure I understood, but all-in-all I don't think I deviated far from the pattern besides the modifications I made for length and sizing.

 The one thing I would actually critique is the lack of photos.
 There are only 3 showing the process- e.g. where to attach the yarn to start the sleeves- and 2 of them are practically the same image.
 It's the front and back in the same stage of completion.
 For almost $10 I would like more photos detailing what each stage should look like and directions you'll be crocheting since there is a lot of detaching and reattaching.